ics-uplb/ay2023-2024-2nd-sem-cmsc190-sp2-gtopinio/README.md

 # OSES Connect: A Centralized Attendance Management System for Ortiz-Saranay Elementary School
 Authors: Mark Genesis C. Topinio and Mylah Rystie U. Anacleto

-Ortiz-Saranay Elementary School (OSES) recognizes the importance of regular attendance for student development, academic performance, teacher accountability, and professionalism.
-However, the school currently relies on physical forms, which are labor-intensive and error-prone for attendance tracking.
-This study proposes a web-based attendance management system, OSES Connect, to address these challenges.
-The system will digitize the attendance process by using Quick Response codes.
-It will also enhance transparency by providing parents with email and SMS notifications about their children’s attendance.
-Additionally, OSES Connect will generate reports, replacing the manual use of physical forms, for more efficient management of attendance data.
-The system’s usability and effectiveness will be evaluated using the System Usability Scale.
+A low-cost web-based attendance management system, OSES Connect, was developed for Ortiz-Saranay Elementary School (OSES) to address the labor-intensive and error-prone nature of their existing physical form-based attendance tracking processes for students and teachers.
+The system digitized the attendance process using Quick Response (QR) codes and incorporated a Markov Chain model to predict absenteeism.
+OSES Connect improved parental monitoring by providing parents with email and Short Message Service (SMS) notifications about their children's attendance.
+Additionally, it generates comprehensive reports, augmenting the manual use of physical forms to manage attendance data efficiently.
+The system's usability and effectiveness were evaluated using the System Usability Scale, and it received an overall usability rating of 84.844 from 16 teacher respondents, indicating a high level of user satisfaction.

-Keywords: attendance management system
+Keywords: attendance management system,  web application, Markov Chain

+---

 Read [How To Document](HOWTO.md) for more details.